ziu1986/lesson-code-review/index.md

 ![](/img/index/wtf.png)

-*A good code review will good and bad code*
+*A good code review can separate good and bad code*
 <br>